-Improvements that Trigger Defensible Space Requirement:
+Improvements that Trigger Defensible Space

-Larimer County requires that any additions that are equal to or greater than 50 percent of the original square footage of the structure trigger the need to comply with the defensible space requirements.
+Requirement: Larimer County requires that any additions that are equal to or greater than 50 percent of the original square footage of the structure trigger the need to comply with the defensible space requirements.
 This percentage should be tailored to each community and may align with thresholds for nonconforming structures to comply with other site features.
-I. No re-planting or new planting of trees, shrubs, or other vegetation that would violate the defensible space requirements of this section shall be permitted.
+2. Site specific vegetation and topographical characteristics